qvdm/PasswordThing/docs/configuration.md

 options are Alphabetic, Numeric, Alphanumeric and Special (allow special characters)

-The mode only applies to passwords generated via the programming interface, and a mode change only lasts for the current serial terminal sesssion.
+The mode only applies to passwords generated via the configuration interface, and a mode change only lasts for the current serial terminal sesssion.

 ## Set password generator Length
 Press **'L'** to set the length of subsequent generated passwords.

-The length only applies to passwords generated via the programming interface, and a length change only lasts for the current serial terminal sesssion.
+The length only applies to passwords generated via the configuration interface, and a length change only lasts for the current serial terminal sesssion.

 ## Generate password